 The first move in bringing your plastic product to life is to get a quote for its manufacturing.
 This can have a massive impact on your costs and profitability, so it is crucial to get the best quote.
 Plastic injection molding is a very specific process and influenced by many factors, from the design to the materials used.
 Even though an experienced manufacturer such as Delaplast can ensure your product meets your expectations, a clear picture of what you need will make the quoting process much more effective.
+Read our article about the 10 steps of developing a new plastic moulded product.
 A good quote for plastic injection molding comes down five steps.
 If you cover these, you can ensure the best value and performance for your money:

 CAD designs and samples